matnreyes/Mastermind/README.md

 1. Continue game
     - I implemented a way to load up a game saved in DB since all the information is stored, however, I ran out of time and it broke my code.
 If I had an extra day, I'd definitely work on implementing it.
 2. Multiplayer
-    - I'd love to create a multiplayer version of the app where either users can compete in a gauntlet style.
-Users would all have the same secretCode, there would be server rounds.
+    - I'd love to create a multiplayer version of the app where users can compete in a gauntlet style.
+Users would all have the same secretCode, there would be several rounds.
 Guesses, time, and wins would be considered as part of the scoring system.
 3. Account page
-    - An account page where a user can update their password, see their overall stats.
+    - An account page where a user can update their password and see their overall stats.
 4. Restructure leaderboard
     - I would like to change the leaderboard to be sorted by most consecutive wins as opposed to totalWins since that just rewards players who have more time as opposed to skill